 This low number means the majority of SMSF borrowers are doing the right thing.
 And out of those 2 per cent of funds being naughty, 50 per cent self-rectify their breach before lodging their tax return.

-In the 2018 financial year, the ATO disqualified 257 trustees (representing 169 SMSFs).
-Considering the SMSF industry has over a million members (and close to 600,000 SMSFs), the annual tally of SMSFs performing punishable misdemeanours is well below 1 per cent.
+In the 2020 calendar year, the ATO disqualified 186 individual trustees (you can download the Disqualified Trustees Register here).
+Considering the SMSF industry has approximately 1.2 million members (and close to 600,000 SMSFs), the annual tally of SMSFs performing punishable misdemeanours is well below 1 per cent.

 It’s true some SMSF advisers have taken advantage of their clients.
-But we should be careful to raise an eyebrow at financial planners and advisers.
+But we should be careful before raising an eyebrow at financial planners and advisers.

 They are a major bloodstream of the financial services industry, helping create wealth and plan a secure financial future for people like you and me.
 Unfortunately, there are a few bad eggs out there dirtying the profession for the many good eggs (more on this later).

-Nonetheless, planners and accountants are a large reason for all the SMSF borrowing fuss.
+Nonetheless, a small number of inept financial planners and accountants are a large reason for all the SMSF borrowing fuss.

 Improving advice quality on SMSF borrowing